-Film, transcriptions, pictures and reports from Ways Forward conferences in the past is generally found here, except for Conferences 1-6, which can be found on the Co-operative Business Consultants website.
+Film, transcriptions, pictures and reports from Ways Forward 7 in 2019 is generally found here.
+Info about earlier WF Conferences 1-6, was held on the Co-operative Business Consultants website, which is no longer available.

-Ways Forward 7 was inspired by lots of things that were attracting attention in 2019: the rise of ‘new municipalism’ epitomised by what’s happening in cities as diverse as Preston and Barcelona; grassroots activism centred around ideas of the solidarity economy and community wealth building; the ongoing buzz around the potential of platform co-operatives; the Labour and Co-op Parties’ shared ambition to double the size of the co-operative economy.
+Ways Forward 7 was inspired by lots of things that were attracting attention at the time: the rise of ‘new municipalism’ epitomised by what’s happening in cities as diverse as Preston and Barcelona; grassroots activism centred around ideas of the solidarity economy and community wealth building; the ongoing buzz around the potential of platform co-operatives; the Labour and Co-operative Parties’ shared ambition to double the size of the co-operative economy.

 These, along with other initiatives, felt like they may be beginning to coalesce, perhaps creating a window of opportunity, a real chance to build something new, something substantial, that could shift the needle towards a new economy that puts people and planet before private profit.
 This conference asked: are we seeing the early signs of a new large scale resurgence of co-operative solutions, championed by local authorities across the country, with the active engagement of both grassroots activists and Labour politicians?